fractalnetworksco/selfhosted-gateway/README.md

       - NET_ADMIN
 ```

-Notice it is **NOT necessary** to specify the following in the above docker-compose file:
+If you would still like to access service from your local network you will need to expose ports on your Docker host as you would traditionally, but this is no longer necessary:
 ```
 ports:
  - 80:80
  - 443:443
 ```

-All traffic to the local container is routed through the RPoVPN Gateway.
+Traffic from the public Internet will be routed through the RPoVPN Selfhosted Gateway.

 4. Run `docker-compose up -d` and see that your local nginx container is accessible to the world with a valid TLS certificate (via Caddy Automatic HTTPS) at https://nginx.mydomain.com